Kalamalka Lake: Tourism

 Kalamalka Lake has several beaches.
 Kal Beach and Cosens Bay Beach are in the heart of Kalamalka Lake Provincial Park.
 Some of the other beaches on this lake are Jade Bay Beach, Juniper Bay Beach, Kekuli Bay Beach, Kirkland Park Beach, and on the south end, Kaloya Regional Park Beach.

 Two provincial parks are situated along Kalamalka Lake, Kalamalka Lake Provincial Park and Protected Area (4209 ha) and Kekuli Bay Provincial Park (57 ha).

 There are many resorts on the lake including Tween Lakes Resort and Klub Kal.
 Kalamalka Lake receives very little fishing pressure and is used mostly for recreational boating and water skiing.
 Tween Lakes Resort is currently the only marina on the lake with a fuel dock.

+The main boat launch on Kalamalka lake is located in Kekuli Bay Provincial Park.
+Smaller, alternative launches include Kinloch Boat Launch, WestKal Road Launch, and Kalavista Boat Launch.